XDagger/explorer/API.md

 ---

+## Node statistics
+You can view node listing with statistics at [/node-statistics](/node-statistics)

 ## Synchronizing error response

 All API requests except `/api/status` check current daemon state.
 If the daemon is currently synchronizing, retry your API request later.